rbafna6507/risc_r10k_processor/README.md

 ### Project

-This project was a group effort - 6 individual contributors worked to create a RISC-V R10K processor.
-Equipped with register renaming, data and hazard handling,
+This project was a group effort with 6 individual contributors developing in Verilog.
+We worked together to create a RISC-V R10K processor with register renaming and equipped to handle data and structural hazards.

 We also built in several advanced features: n-way superscalar, early branch resolution, branch prediction using GShare, instruction cache, instruction prefetching, and data cache.